Objective

 The conversion result is the value of the entry in the |named nodes| map having the node entry.
 If none exist, the document is invalid, and processing MUST end in failure.

-If an alias node is encountered when processing the YAML representation graph and the {{JsonLdOptions/extendedYAML}} flag is `false`, the YAML-LD Basic profile has been selected.
+If an alias node is encountered when processing the YAML representation graph and the {{JsonLdOptions/processingMode}} option is not equal to `yaml-ld-extended`, the YAML-LD Basic profile has been selected.
 A profile-error error has been detected and processing MUST be aborted.

 If a cycle is detected, a processing error MUST be returned, and processing aborted.